As February approaches, I thought I’d sneak in a repeat today. (this ran about seven years ago.)

 No one in Austria bought it.

-Since everyone at court knew that he and Mary/Marie were doing the horizontal tango having an affair, a new story was posed.
+Since everyone at court knew that he and Mary/Marie were having an affair, a new story was posed.
 It was a murder-suicide pact.
 The Emperor, Franz Joseph demanded that they break it off – it was just getting too public.
 They were just too in love to give each other UP, and they were too in love to go on the way they were; he couldn’t divorce (darn that Catholic Church), he was a father, and if had children with her, they wouldn’t inherit.
 Bastards and all.

 So, it was reported that Rudy shot Mary/Marie in the head and then after several hours of remorse and grief, turned the gun on himself.